f5devcentral/f5-agility-labs-nginx/docs/class1/module1/module1.rst

-Module 1: Introduction to NGINX Concepts
+Module 1: Introduction to NGINX Plus Concepts
 ===============================================================================

 The purpose of this module is to introduce the concepts of NGINX Plus at a